top of page

 TRAINING SCHEDULE

 It is very important that you have one order for each action, and that you have a word to end an order.
-That is to say, when you tell you dog to sit, and praise it for sitting, you need to choose a word like ‘OK, its over’ or just ‘OK’ to signal the end of every order.
+That is to say, when you tell your dog to sit, and praise them for sitting, you need to choose a word like ‘OK, its over’ or just ‘OK’ to signal the end of every order.
 This is of utmost importance especially for orders like ‘Stay’, ‘Heel’ and ‘Sit’.
-This is because as soon as you give an order, the latter must be carried out by both you and the dog until you say the end-word signaling that the order has been carried out to the end.
+This is because as soon as you give an order, the latter must be carried out by both you and the dog until you say the end-word signalling that the order has been carried out to the end.

 bottom of page